Site icon Vern Bender

 • Problem for Origin-of-Life Theories

-• A cell is often described as a factory — a quite extraordinary factory that can run autonomously and reproduce itself.
+• A cell is often described as a quite extraordinary factory that can run autonomously and reproduce itself.
 The first cell required a lengthy list of components, layers of organization, and a large quantity of complex specified information, as described by previous episodes of Long Story Short.
 The latest entry in the series emphasizes yet another requirement for life: an abundance of specific repair mechanisms.

 About Dr. Myer, he says:

-Long before modern technology, students of biology compared the workings of life to machines.1 In recent decades, this comparison has become stronger than ever.
+Long before modern technology, biology students compared the workings of life to machines.1 In recent decades, this comparison has become stronger than ever.
 As a paper in Nature Reviews Molecular Cell Biology states, “Today biology is revealing the importance of ‘molecular machines’ and of other highly organized molecular structures that carry out the complex physics-chemical processes on which life is based.”2 Likewise, a paper in Nature Methods observed that “[m]ost cellular functions are executed by protein complexes, acting like molecular machines.

 Behe then posed the question, “Can all of life be fit into Darwin’s theory of evolution?,” and answered: “The complexity of life’s foundation has paralyzed science’s attempt to account for it; molecular machines raise an as-yet impenetrable barrier to Darwinism’s universal reach,